Gabriella439/nixos-in-production/manuscript/WebServer.md

 - *Allow the `root` user to log in with an empty password*

-- *Set the system "state version" to 22.11*
+- *Set the system's "state version" to 22.11*

 {blurb, class: information}
-You always want to specify a system state version that matches starting version of Nixpkgs and *never change it* afterwards.
+You always want to specify a system state version that matches the starting version of Nixpkgs for that machine and *never change it* afterwards.
 In other words, even if you upgrade Nixpkgs later on you would keep the state version the same.

-Nixpkgs uses the state version to migrate your NixOS system because in order to migrate your system Nixpkgs needs to know which Nixpkgs release your system first started from.
+Nixpkgs uses the state version to migrate your NixOS system because in order to migrate your system because each migration needs to know where your system started from.

 Two common mistakes NixOS users sometimes make are:

 - *updating the state version when they upgrade Nixpkgs*

-  This will cause the machine to never be migrated because Nixpkgs will believe that the machine was never deployed to an older version.
+  This will cause the machine to never be migrated because Nixpkgs will conclude that the machine was never deployed to an older version.

 - *specifying a uniform state version across a fleet of NixOS machines*